OWASP/www-project-it-grc/README.md

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/83e2d39b-59d1-423a-9a98-7d4e144dd2a4">

-In this module you can register the controls asociated to each compliance requirement, get reports, charts and compliance status.
+In this module you can register the controls associated to each compliance requirement, get reports, charts and compliance status.

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/64a113e4-976a-4b0f-8dd9-a1816d97d8de">